Oxuu1/Safe-Installer/README.md

 This is just Build 0.1 all of the code was created by ai to make it safe if find any bug report them to .dxxter. on discord

+You can Pause and UnPause the Download by Clicking P